ryanlovett/portwrap/README.md

                         Namespace-accessible port
 ```

+If `COMMAND` uses an argument to set a listening port, you can specify the template string `{guest-port}` instead, and `portwrap` will substitute the value of `GUEST_PORT`.

 Examples
 --------
 1. Start JupyterLab on the host port 9876.
+Note that use of the template string `{guest-port}` below is literal -- you don't substitute anything for it.

 ```console
 % portwrap -p 9876 -P 8888 jupyter lab --port={guest-port} --ip=0.0.0.0 --no-browser